Utah's Online School Library Activities

 Students can use the great Utah's Online School Library tools to further their research of Bull Run as well as other Civil War events.

-Many of the EBSCO and Gale resources are magazine and journal articles which means student researchers will access a wide variety of hits as they do their initial research.
+Many of the Gale resources are magazine and journal articles which means student researchers will access a wide variety of hits as they do their initial research.
 Be sure to remind them to use quotation marks around search terms such as "bull run".
 This will help limit their hits to articles specifically about the Battle of Bull Run.
 If they search for just bull run (with no quotation marks), they will get articles that simply contain the words bull and run somewhere in the text which means that their search will result in articles about the running of the bulls in Pamplona, Spain.
 For help with searching databases successfully, see your school librarian who is an information expert.

 Gale's Research in Context Grades 6-8 has over over 150magazine/journal articles about Bull Run as well as many other reference materials including primary sources.